huggingface/blog/sql-console.md

 In this example, we will convert an Alpaca dataset to a conversational format.

-Typically, it would be easiest to do this with a Python script, however, we can also use the SQL Console to do this in less than30 seconds.
+Typically, it would be easier to do this with a Python script, however, we can also use the SQL Console to do this in less than 30 seconds.

 <iframe
   src="https://huggingface.co/datasets/yahma/alpaca-cleaned/embed/viewer/default/train?sql=--+Convert+Alpaca+format+to+Conversation+format%0AWITH+%0Asource_view+AS+%28%0A++SELECT+*+FROM+train++--+Change+%27train%27+to+your+desired+view+name+here%0A%29%0ASELECT+%0A++%5B%0A++++struct_pack%28%0A++++++%22from%22+%3A%3D+%27user%27%2C%0A++++++%22value%22+%3A%3D+CASE+%0A+++++++++++++++++++WHEN+input+IS+NOT+NULL+AND+input+%21%3D+%27%27+%0A+++++++++++++++++++THEN+instruction+%7C%7C+%27%5Cn%5Cn%27+%7C%7C+input%0A+++++++++++++++++++ELSE+instruction%0A+++++++++++++++++END%0A++++%29%2C%0A++++struct_pack%28%0A++++++%22from%22+%3A%3D+%27assistant%27%2C%0A++++++%22value%22+%3A%3D+output%0A++++%29%0A++%5D+AS+conversation%0AFROM+source_view%0AWHERE+instruction+IS+NOT+NULL+%0AAND+output+IS+NOT+NULL%3B"